-For maximum safety and secure living all homes must be supported on a solid foundation, and therefore footings, are required under the frame, marriage line, exterior wall openings and other heavy point loads.
-Support points have been identified around the perimeter of the home and along the marriage line specifically for this home for door and window openings, marriage line column point loads, and marriage line floor loads as needed.
+For maximum safety and secure living all homes must be supported on a solid foundation, and therefore footings, are required under the frame, exterior wall openings and other heavy point loads.
+Support points have been identified around the perimeter of the home specifically for door and window openings.
 The marking of support points may be tags, paint, or labels.
-Figures 4-1 through 4-6 illustrate typical support points.
+Figures 4-1 and 4-2 illustrate typical support points.